-- Access to documents: All of the prototypes, boards, and freehands your team created will be brought over to V7.
+- Access to documents: All of the prototypes, boards (not applicable to V6 Private Cloud users; see note below), and freehands your team created will be brought over to V7.
 Any documents that didn't already belong to a space will be placed in the Migrated Documents space.
 This space is invite-only, but by default, anyone who had access to view all documents in V6 will have access to the Migrated Documents space in V7.

 - Updated Craft: For the best experience, please update to the latest version of Craft prior to the transition.